Tilekova17/ecommerce-delivery-analysis/README.md

-# 📦 E-Commerce Delivery Performance Dashboard
+# 📦 E-Commerce Delivery & Sales Analysis

 ## 📌 Project Overview

-This project analyzes a Brazilian e-commerce dataset to evaluate **sales trends, regional demand, and delivery performance**.
+This project analyzes a Brazilian e-commerce dataset to explore sales trends, regional demand distribution, and delivery performance.

-The goal is to identify inefficiencies in logistics and uncover opportunities to improve customer experience.
+The objective is to identify logistical inefficiencies and uncover data-driven opportunities to improve delivery efficiency and customer experience.

 ---